bradymiller/openemr-devops/docker/openemr/flex/README.md

 ## How can I just spin up OpenEMR?

 *You **need** to run an instance of mysql/mariadb as well and connect it to this container!
 You can then either use auto-setup with environment variables (see below) or you can manually set up, telling the server where to find the db.* The easiest way is to use `docker-compose`.
 The following `docker-compose.yml` file is a good example:
-  - If you are using Raspberry Pi, then change the `mariadb:10.5` to `jsurf/rpi-mariadb`.
 ```yaml
 # Use admin/pass as user/password credentials to login to openemr (from OE_USER and OE_PASS below)
 # MYSQL_HOST and MYSQL_ROOT_PASS are required for openemr